dalenewman/Transformalize/README.md

   </add>
 </entities>
 ```
-When adding an output field to an entity, you must re-initialize.
-So,
+When adding an output field to an entity, it changes the output structure.
-let's initialize and run `tfl` again:
+So, it must be re-initialized like so:

 <pre style="font-size:smaller;">
 <strong>tfl -a NorthWind.xml -m init</strong>